Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Holomorphic maps representing lifts of syllables with boundary values

 \begin{lemm} For $\zeta$ in a $\frac{3}{100}$-neighbourhood of $\pm i (M-\frac{1}{2})$ the (principal branch) of the argument of $f_{(2),M}'(\zeta)$ satisfies the inequality

 \end{lemm}

 \textbf{Proof of Lemma \ref{lemm19}.} We have

-Also, $(f_{M,(2)}'(\zeta))^{-2}$ is the product of four complex numbers, hence its argument is the sum of the arguments of the factors provided all these arguments are small.
+Also, $(f_{M,(2)}'(\zeta))^{-2}$ is the product of a real number and four complex numbers, hence its argument is the sum of the arguments of the factors provided all these arguments are small.
 For $|z|<\frac{3}{100}$ and $M\geq 2$ we have

 and

 The sum of the four numbers does not exceed $0.0996$.
 Hence,

 $\Box$ \begin{lemm} For $|\xi- \eta^{\pm}_M|< \frac{\sqrt{2}}{18}$ the following inequality holds for the second derivative of $g_{(2),M}$